codescoop/Water_Reminder/README.md

 ## Water Reminder
-It reminds the user by desktop notification to drink water.
+It reminds the user by desktop notification to drink water at an interval every 45 minutes.

 ## Usage